Viltrox 56mm f/1.4 for Fujifilm Review

 - Weather Sealing: No

 The Viltrox 56mm f/1.4 is made of metal, so it has a premium feel to it even though it’s a budget lens.
-The lens hood that it comes with is made of metal also but it’s still pretty lightweight.
+The included lens hood is made of metal also but it’s still pretty lightweight.

 Unfortunately though, it’s not weather sealed, which is unfortunate for photographers who shoot weddings or anything else where you could be caught out in the rain.
 Fujifilm’s own 56mm f/1.2 isn’t weather sealed either, so neither gets an advantage in this department.